Aquatic Invasive Species

 *Disclaimer

-As opposed to aquatic invasive species and noxious weeds, there is no official list of Nebraska’s invasive terrestrial (land-dwelling) plant species created by a regulatory agency in the state.
+As opposed to aquatic invasive species and noxious weeds, there is no official list of Nebraska’s invasive terrestrial (land-dwelling) species, pathogens, or diseases created by a regulatory agency in the state.
 This list is unofficial; it is not for regulatory purposes.

-Instead, this list is intended to serve three purposes:
+Instead, this list is intended to serve one or more of the following three purposes:

 To evaluate a plant species for horticultural, agricultural, or ecological projects.
 A species on this list may warrant further research before being planted or used

-To encourage the public to report sightings of some of these plant species, which can be shared with regulatory agencies and other organizations to help prevent the plant's spread and/or establishment in Nebraska and/or to help determine possible management strategies
+To encourage the public to report sightings of some of these species, pathogens, or diseases, which can be shared with regulatory agencies and other organizations to help control and/or prevent the species' spread and/or establishment in Nebraska and/or to help determine possible management strategies

-The plant species shows common characteristics identified as invasive in published scientific literature
+The species, pathogen, or disease shows common characteristics identified as invasive in published scientific literature

-The plant species is designated as invasive by a regulatory agency and/or government authority in a nearby state
+The species, pathogen, or disease is designated as invasive by a regulatory agency and/or government authority in a nearby state

-The plant species is spreading rapidly, causing environmental and/or agricultural damage, and/or acting problematically as determined through credible reports from land managers, landowners, researchers, and/or scientists in Nebraska
+The species is spreading rapidly and/or its population is expanding or has expanded rapidly, causing environmental and/or agricultural damage, and/or acting problematically as determined through credible reports from land managers, landowners, researchers, and/or scientists in Nebraska